HeroesToolChest/HeroesDecode/README.md

 [![Release](https://img.shields.io/github/release/HeroesToolChest/HeroesDecode.svg)](https://github.com/HeroesToolChest/HeroesDecode/releases/latest)
 [![NuGet](https://img.shields.io/nuget/v/HeroesDecode.svg)](https://www.nuget.org/packages/HeroesDecode/)

-Heroes Decode is a .NET command line tool that displays data from Heroes of the Storm replay files (.StormReplay) as well as displaying extra data from a match loading screen by parsing the `.battlelobby` file.
+Heroes Decode is a .NET command line tool that displays data from Heroes of the Storm replay files (.StormReplay) as well as displaying data from a match loading screen by parsing the `.battlelobby` file.

 Displayed data can either be in a limited formatted display or in json format.